Mennauu/functional-programming/README.md

 ![datavisualisatie bars](/images/data_bar.png)

 4. Good, and easier to read!
 The results are also based on 20000 books now.
 There are two things that we can change.
-Place the bars next to eachother and add the specific amount on top of the bar, because you kind of have to make an estimation right now.
-Lets try to place them next to eachother first.
-Turns out we can just move one of the bars a little to the right with transform. since the bars are 18.4 pixels wide, we use that amount.
+Place the bars next to each other and add the specific amount on top of the bar, because you kind of have to make an estimation right now.
+Let's try to place them next to each other first.
+Turns out, we can just move one of the bars a little to the right with transform. since the bars are 18.4 pixels wide, we use that amount.

 ```javascript
 .attr("transform", "translate(18.4)")
 ```

-5. The bars are next to eachother now, which only gives little room of seperation to the next two bars, so we have to add some more padding.
+5. The bars are next to each other now, which only gives little room of seperation to the next two bars, so we have to add some more padding.

 ```javascript
 let x = d3.scaleBand().range([0, width]).padding(.3)